Substance Abuse Treatment for Veterans in Austin, TX

 Key Points

 Discover new hope at The Last Resort, Austin’s premier men’s addiction treatment facility.
-We offer specialized addiction care tailored for veterans and provide a supportive environment where healing and recovery thrive.
+Our substance abuse treatment programs are specially designed for veterans struggling with addiction and co-occurring disorders.
+We understand the unique challenges military veterans face when battling substance use disorders and provide a supportive environment where healing and recovery thrive.

-Our unique approach combines compassionate support with evidence-based therapies to help veterans reclaim their lives from substance abuse and dual diagnosis issues.
+Our veteran-focused approach combines compassionate support with evidence-based therapies to help veterans reclaim their lives from substance abuse issues.
 Join us at The Last Resort, where effective addiction treatment meets unwavering commitment to our heroes’ well-being.

 01